 Xero is a New Zealand-founded cloud accounting platform with 4.3 million subscribers globally, known for its intuitive interface and extensive app marketplace.

-Founded in 2006 in New Zealand, Xero has grown into one of the world’s largest cloud accounting platforms with over 4.3 million subscribers and 5,000 employees.
-The company won Forbes’ Most Innovative Growth Company in 2014 and 2015, and is widely used by UK accountants and small businesses.
+Founded in 2006 in New Zealand, Xero is now one of the world’s largest cloud accounting platforms.
+It has over 4.3 million subscribers and around 5,000 employees.
+Forbes named it Most Innovative Growth Company in 2014 and 2015, and it is widely used by UK accountants and small businesses.

 Xero’s payroll module is an add-on to its core accounting software – not a standalone product.
 This means you need a Xero accounting subscription (from £16/month) before you can add payroll.